-What is Chronic Wasting Disease (CWD) and Where has it been found
+What is Chronic Wasting Disease (CWD)?

-Where has CWD been found in Michigan?
+Where has CWD been found?

 For the latest testing numbers, and a listing of counties and townships where CWD has been found in free-ranging deer, please see the CWD Testing Status Update.

 Nationally: In North America, a total of 24 states and two Canadian provinces have found CWD in either free-ranging or captive cervids, or both.
 View the USGS map for locations of CWD in North America.

 How can you tell if a deer has CWD?

 Infected animals may not show any symptoms of the disease for a long period of time, even years.
 In the later stages of the disease, infected animals begin to lose bodily functions and display abnormal behavior such as staggering.
 Animals may have an exaggerated wide posture or may carry the head and ears lowered.
 Drooling or excessive salivation may be apparent.
 Note that these symptoms may also be characteristics of diseases other than CWD.

 How does an animal become infected with CWD?

 The disease may be transmitted both directly through animal-to-animal contact as well as indirectly through a contaminated environment.
 Previous studies have shown that CWD prions exist in the saliva, urine, blood, and feces of infected deer, and can remain indefinitely in certain types of soil.